Can You Get Social Security Disability or SSI for Bursitis?

 If you aren't able to show that your bursitis meets the requirements of the joint abnormality listing, you might be able to receive Social Security benefits by demonstrating that the physical limitations from bursitis prevent you from returning to any job.

-In determining if you can work any job despite your limitations, Social Security uses a Residual Functional Capacity (RFC) form that catalogs your physical and mental limitations.
+In determining if you can work any job despite your limitations, Social Security uses a residual functional capacity (RFC) form that catalogs your physical and mental limitations.
 Social Security considers your RFC form, as well as your age, education, and work experience, when making the final determination as to whether you can return to any job.

 Bursitis Combined With Other Ailments

 Bursitis may worsen over time and lead to enlargement of the bursa and muscle atrophy (deterioration), which can in turn lead to more inflammation and pain.
-If you don't currently qualify for Social Security Disability benefits for bursitis but you develop other problems, they can combine to make you disabled for Social Security disability purposes.
+If you don't currently qualify for Social Security for bursitis alone but you develop other problems, they can combine to make you disabled for Social Security disability purposes.
 For more information, see our article on getting disability benefits for multiple medical conditions.

 Do You Qualify for Disability in Your State?